 “The work of Ed Carroll has been seminal to the creation of a new generation of adventurous young trumpet players”

-– John Wallace in his 2012 book The Trumpet (Yale University Press)
+– John Wallace in his 2012 book The Trumpet (Yale University Press)“A singer who happens to play the trumpet”

 – Sir Simon Rattle